Marcos-Fernando/AnnoTEP/README.md

 > If Docker containers experience memory issues or unexpected terminations due to intensive resource usage, you can adjust the process limits (``--pids-limit``) and swap memory (``--memory-swap``).
 > Example usage:
 >```sh
-> docker run -it -v "{folder-results}":/root/TEs/graphic-interface/results -dp 0.0.0.0:5000:5000 --pids-limit "{threads x 10000}" --memory-swap -1 annotep/annotep-gui:v2
+> docker run -it -v <path-to-results-folder>:/root/AnnoTEP/graphic-interface/results -dp 0.0.0.0:5000:5000 --pids-limit "<threads x 10000>" --memory-swap -1 annotep/annotep-gui:v1
 >```
 > <b> Explanation: </b>
-> - ``--pids-limit {threads x 10000}``:Sets the maximum number of processes the container can create.
+> - ``--pids-limit <threads x 10000>``:Sets the maximum number of processes the container can create.
 For example, if you use 12 threads, set this value to 120,000.
 This ensures each thread can create subprocesses without hitting the process limit, maintaining performance under high load.
 > - ``--memory-swap -1``: Disables the swap memory limit, allowing the container to use unlimited virtual memory.
 This helps avoid errors when physical RAM is insufficient.

 📎 Return to [Table of contents](#table-of-contents)